 - Ask for help - friends, family and teachers may surprise you if you ask for their thoughts on what makes you amazing.

 - Keep on topic - explain why you would be a good student on the course and provide examples if you can.

 - Be honest - be enthusiastic, focus on your strengths and sell yourself, but always tell the truth.

 - Check your work - it's easy to make spelling and grammar mistakes, so read out loud to yourself, then ask someone to proofread your statement.

 "Add some personality and tell them why they should choose you!
 If you’ve run a club at school or sixth form, tell them.
 If you won an award in your chosen subject, tell them."

 Mercedes BA(Hons) Drama and Creative Writing

-Remember to submit your application by the Friday 29 January 2021 deadline to have the best chances of getting onto the course you want.
+Remember to submit your application by the Wednesday 26 January 2022 at 18:00 (GMT) deadline to have the best chances of getting onto the course you want.